Follow The Impact

-Volunteers of America of Indiana received the 2017 $100,000 grant at the June 9, 2017 meeting held at Ritz Charles.
+Volunteers of America of Indiana received the $100,000 2017 Change-Maker Grant at the June 9, 2017 meeting held at Ritz Charles.
 VOA is using the $100,000 grant to expand VOA’s Fresh Start Recovery Center, a unique residential addiction treatment center focusing on helping mothers involved with the Department of Child Services recover from addiction and have healthy children.
 The VOA program is unique because it provides residential beds for children under 5, thus allowing mothers and children to remain together while mother receives residential treatment.

 They have received news from a major funding source that our grant, along with others, is being matched TWO TO ONE!!!
 This makes our $100,000 worth $300,000 towards VOA’s work fighting the opioid crisis.